RyanRiddle/elgamal/README.md

 	elgamal.generate_keys()
 	#returns a dictionary {'privateKey': privateKeyObject, 'publicKey': publicKeyObject}

+By default generate_keys() generates a key of 256 bits with probability 0.9999999997671694 (1-(2^-32)) that your key is prime.
+You can alter the bitness of your keys and the certainty that your key is prime by passing arguments n and t like this.

+	elgamal.generate_keys(n, t)

+where n is the number of bits you want your key to have and t means the probability that the key is prime is 1-(2^-t).

 To encrypt a message do

 	cipher = elgamal.encrypt(publicKey, "This is the message I want to encrypt")